By Dr. Mercola

 Exercise programs like Pilates and yoga are also great for strengthening your core muscles, as are specific exercises you can learn from a personal trainer.

-- Stretching: My favorite type of stretching is active isolated stretches developed by Aaron Mattes.
+• Stretching: My favorite type of stretching is active isolated stretches developed by Aaron Mattes.
 With Active Isolated Stretching, you hold each stretch for only two seconds, which works with your body's natural physiological makeup to improve circulation and increase the elasticity of muscle joints.
 This technique also allows your body to repair itself and prepare for daily activity.
-You can also use devices like the Power Plate to help you stretch.